awwad/uptane/README.md

 Note that the demonstration now operates using ASN.1 / DER format and encoding for metadata files by default.
 The TUF branch in use has been switched accordingly (so please run the command above again if you have an existing installation).
 This can be switched back to JSON (which is human readable) by changing the tuf.conf.METADATA_FORMAT option in uptane/__init__.py.

+### Install command-line audio player (optional)
+If you want the demo to play notification sounds you need one of the following audio player command line utilities on your path:
+- mplayer (available for all major operating systems)
+- omxplayer (built-in on Raspbian)
+- afplay (built-in on OS X)

 ## Running
 The code below is intended to be run in five or more consoles: